 What is a payment gateway API?

 A payment gateway API is a relatively short section of code that allows your payment gateway or payment processor to integrate with another software.
 These APIs allow merchants to build custom payment forms and shopping carts.
-Some processors like Stax and PAYARC develop their own APIs and include them for free – this ensures that the API works seamlessly with their software while also saving you money.
+Some processors like Stax develop their own APIs and include them for free – this ensures that the API works seamlessly with their software while also saving you money.

 Which credit card processing API is best?